India's Jet Airways says complies with all safety norms

 Shares of Jet Airways, valued at $304 million, closed up 2.72 percent at 190.50 in a firm Mumbai market.

-Kingfisher closed up 7.14 percent after the government said it had paid 200 million rupees in outstanding service taxes due for December, including arrears.
+Kingfisher closed up 7.14 percent after the government said it had paid 200 million rupees ($3.8 million) in outstanding service taxes due for December, including arrears.

 (Reporting by Aniruddha Basu; Editing by Ted Kerr)